OWASP/owasp-mastg/demos/android/MASVS-CRYPTO/MASTG-DEMO-0015/MASTG-DEMO-0015.md

 ### Evaluation

-The test fails because a hardcoded AES key was found in the code.
+The test fails because hardcoded cryptographic keys are present in the code.
+Specifically:

+- On line 24, a byte array that represents a cryptographic key is directly hardcoded into the source code.
+- This hardcoded key is then used on line 26 to create a `SecretKeySpec`.
+- Additionally, on line 30, another instance of hardcoded data is used to create a separate `SecretKeySpec`.